Adversarial graph burning densities: Introduction

 The game we have described is an adversarial zero-sum game with perfect information.
 This means at most one player can win and both players know of all options available to each player at every step in the game.
 Such games have a long history in the literature, tracing back to von Neumann and Morgenstern~\cite{NM47}.
 Gale and Stewart~\cite{GS53} introduced the idea of infinite games in which a winner is selected only after countably many turns.
 Infinite games are used in mathematical logic and have been used in computer science to study computation processes~\cite{yG93}.
 Other examples of games on graphs that have (or may potentially have) infinitely many rounds include a Maker-Breaker game for infinite connected components of the origin in a subgraph of the infinite grid~\cite{DF-R21}, a Ramsey-game where a win for one of the players involves an infinite graph~\cite{HKNPRS17}, a variation of Cops and Robbers on an infinite graph~\cite{fL16}, and energy-parity games~\cite{CD12}.

 The central question of this paper is determining whether, given that Builder adds $f(n)$ vertices at turn $n$, Arsonist or Builder has a winning strategy.
 Our main result proves there is a threshold at which functions which grow polynomially switch from being Arsonist-win to Builder-win.
+Our results concern the asymptotic behaviour of the function controlling the number of vertices Builder receives on turn $n$.
+We direct the reader to~\cite{CLRS09} for definitions of asymptotic notation.